HackBulgaria/Programming101-CSharp/week08/03-SQL-DatabaseDesign/Readme.md

 We will create a database for the `Hack Company` to store information about its employees, products and customers.
 For that purpose create a new database `HackCompany`. **For the following exercises don't use the shortcuts in SQL Management Studio but try to write the scripts manually yourself!** Create the appropriate tables and relationships between them.
 Don't forget to create a key column and a primary key for each table!

+It is a good idea to save the `.sql` scripts and save them in your repository.

 ### Departments and employees

 The company has several departments a hierarchy of employees: